Tips For Your First International Flight

 I mean, think about it.
 An eight hour flight to Stockholm is much longer than a two hour flight to Orlando.
 Plus you don’t need to jet across entire oceans to see Mickey Mouse (if you’re coming from the United States, that is)!

-So I understand your hesitation.
+So I understand your hesitation about your first time flying internationally.
+You’re taking a huge step forward.
 I write a lot about my own fear of flying and do my best to encourage others not to let anxiety destroy their travel dreams.

 Remember: our greatest worries usually never happen anyway.